ml-archive/readme/Documentation/how-to-firebase-cloud-message.md

 # Apps

-In FCM you create applications for each application & environment.
+In FCM you create projects for each application & environment.

-For application ABC there should be 3 FCM apps
+For application ABC there should be 3 FCM projects

 - ABC - Development
 - ABC - Staging